authentik SCIM Provisioning

 Prerequisites

-- authentik Account: an account with administrative privileges to configure SCIM provisioning.
+- authentik Account: An account with administrative privileges to configure SCIM provisioning.

-- Enable multi-tenancy in Kestra: tenants MUST be enabled in Kestra to support SCIM provisioning.
+- Enable multi-tenancy in Kestra: Tenants must be enabled in Kestra to support SCIM provisioning.
 You can enable tenants by setting the

 kestra.ee.tenants.enabled